Preventing the Abuse of Synthetics

 - Go over the effects of different forms of synthetics and what kind of damage they cause, including physical, mental and financial harm, along with destroying relationships and trust.
 Invite them to ask questions or voice observations or opinions.
 Be realistic and don’t exaggerate the harm.
 If you say one thing and they see something else in life, they may discount everything you say.

-- Describe the way that peer pressure to use drugs or drink can be very subtle, feeling like nothing more than the desire to join in the fun everyone else seems to having.
+- Describe the way that peer pressure to use drugs or drink can be very subtle, feeling like nothing more than the desire to join in the fun everyone else seems to be having.

 - Talk over the way that drug abuse in movies, television shows, music videos or YouTube videos might make use of drugs like Ecstasy, ketamine, salvia, BZP or other drugs use look glamorous or fun.
 Point out that most movies featuring synthetics and other types of drugs often omit the worst consequences.
 Explain the way that moral and physical decline, overdoses, arrests and other harm can occur with abuse of synthetics.